 The primary thing to understand is that, with a high frequency, the water depth and power decreases.
 So, ideally, you want to find something with a nice middle ground.
 Quality frequency and moderate power are essential to getting a high-quality picture of the water.

-Most finders will come with a GPS unit, and this is a feature you won’t realize you need until you need it.
+You want a GPS fish finder because this is a feature you won’t realize you need until you need it.
 If you’re out on the water and a dense fog comes rolling in, you won’t know where you are.

 I’ve drifted too far down the river on multiple occasions that I can’t determine how far it is back to the launch site.
 If that happens, I can check out the GPS and keep my peace of mind.

-GPS also allows you to create waypoints and many have chartplotter features so you can document your best fishing spots for next time.
+A GPS fish finder also allows you to create waypoints and many have chartplotter features so you can document your best fishing spots for next time.

-The only problem with finder/GPS combos is the price.
+The only problem with the GPS fish finder combos is the price.
 These are more expensive and sometimes a little bulkier, but you can’t sacrifice the security you have in always knowing where you are. (unless you have GPS on your phone, which most of us do)

 You might still have some questions, and that’s okay.
 Here are some of the most popular questions we’ve received regarding fish finders.